- April 15, 2025

 Under this simplified process, the court clerk must publish a notice in a local newspaper if the value of the personal property is more than $15,000.
 This is meant to notify creditors to file their claims against the estate with the court within a year of the date of publication.
 Mo.
 Rev. Stat. § 473.097.

-Contact a Missouri Probate Lawyer Today
+Get Help from a Missouri Probate Lawyer

 If you are wondering how to avoid probate with your own estate or that of a loved one, then finding out the legal facts is the first step.
-When you contact an experienced probate attorney at Birk Law Firm, we provide answers to your questions.

-Don’t just assume you can create a will through a website in a few minutes and avoid probate court.
-Yes, you should have a will, but you also need other important documents, like a revocable trust, to avoid probate.
-We can help with all of the items needed to put your affairs in order, giving you and your family peace of mind.
-We have decades of experience guiding clients through the probate process and proactively creating customized estate plans that help them avoid probate altogether, avoiding the risks inherent with joint ownership and other techniques.
+The experienced probate attorneys at Birk Law Firm can help with everything needed to put your affairs in order, giving you and your family peace of mind.
+We have decades of experience guiding clients through the probate process and proactively creating customized estate plans that avoid risks inherent with joint ownership, as well as avoiding probate altogether.
 We can help you, too.
-Call us for a free consultation at 573-332-8585.

 Attorney Kelvin Birk